colleenjg/OpenScope_CA_Analysis/paper_figures/README.md

 # Paper figures

 This folder contains all of the data panels in the paper, organized by figure.
 Each panel is accompanied by a `json` file that contains its source data, and from which the panel can be directly replotted.
+It has been extended to also allow plotting of figures from our **dataset paper** (under development).

 **Example usage:**
 - To generate Fig. 2C **from start to finish** (analysis + plotting),